 In the 1939 Register, Christine Edmonds is recorded as living at the YWCA, Corporation Street, Birmingham.
 She was born on 1st November 1918 and a Medical student.
 Her parents, Frank and Elizabeth lived in Sutton Coldfield and his occupation was a Metal Goods Manufacturer.
 Christine had registered at the University of Birmingham on 27th October 1937.
 On qualifying with the degrees of M.B. and Ch.B. she joined the Royal Army Medical Corps (No. 294884).
 She rose to the rank of Captain and saw service in India.
 She died there, aged 26 years, on 8th April 1945 and was buried in the War Cemetery, Madras (now Chennai).
 She was a member of the Medical Women's Federation and their records mention that she died as a result of a riding accident, whilst in service.

 Her family connection to Wickhamford is in the records of the Commonwealth War Graves Commission, which state that her parents were living in the village at the time of her death.
 Their address at this time has not been located.
-Whilst Frank Edmonds died at Sutton Coldfield in 1950, Elizabeth Edmonds remained in Wickhamford until her death in 1969.
+Whilst Frank Edmonds died at Sutton Coldfield in 1950, Elizabeth Edmonds remained in Wickhamford until 1957, when she moved to Berkhampsted, dying there in 1969.

 Private Reginald Berkeley Arthur Cook (1921-1944)